Tony J. Caridi

 Anthony Joseph Caridi (born 1964) is an American author, and the former executive director of Marketing and Public Relations at The Alamo National Historic Site in San Antonio, Texas.
 He has also been a television spokesman and the host of the KENS-TV (CBS affiliate) morning segment, "Brain-Teasers".
 He is the author of the non-fiction memoir Neglected Legacy: Saving the Alamo from the Saviors which details his experience with the embattled all-female organization, the Daughters of the Republic of Texas, who fought to retain their century-long stewardship of the historic site.
+Tony J. Caridi has also authored: Deadly Sins Of Father Hans Schmidt (historical Non-fiction), and Sleepy Hollow Massacre Anthony Joseph Caridi (born 1964) is an American author, and the former executive director of Marketing and Public Relations at The Alamo National Historic Site in San Antonio, Texas.

+He has also been a television spokesman and the host of the KENS-TV (CBS affiliate) morning segment, "Brain-Teasers".
+He is the author of the non-fiction memoir Neglected Legacy: Saving the Alamo from the Saviors which details his experience with the embattled all-female organization, the Daughters of the Republic of Texas, who fought to retain their century-long stewardship of the historic site.
 Tony J. Caridi has also authored: Deadly Sins Of Father Hans Schmidt (historical Non-fiction), and Sleepy Hollow Massacre and Diary of a New York City Quarantine, which are edited by Bill Thompson; the veteran Doubleday Editor who discovered authors Stephen King (Carrie) and John Grisham (A Time to Kill).

 Early career

 New York native Caridi studied at the State University of New York at Purchase.
 He is the artist and author of the comic strip "Charlie Sneakers", which was carried in the early 1990s by the San Antonio Express-News.
 Caridi had become a television personality between 1995 and 2006, having appeared in numerous commercials as a spokesman for the San Antonio-based Dianne Flack Furniture.
 He was also that company's director of Marketing and Advertising.
 Between 2001 and 2004, Caridi was the host of a popular morning news trivia segment "Brain-Teasers" which aired on KENS-TV.
 In 2005, Caridi was cast as the lead character, Coach Joe Foster, in the Nashville soap opera, Coach Foster Fights Back.
 Produced by Nashville attorney Bart Durham, the series is about a Little League Baseball coach who is paralyzed after being struck head-on by an eighteen-wheel truck and his long road to recovery.
 The series which only aired in the Tennessee market, included scantily clad women, Miami Vice-style boats, and was filmed in Malibu, California, San Antonio, and Nashville.
 Former Olympic figure skater Tonya Harding appeared in two of the series segments.